-(a) The Agency may determine that fifty percent (50%) of the tax credits awarded to PHR or JV projects do not count against some or all of the Principals involved for the purpose of subsection (E)(1) above.
+- (a) The Agency may determine that fifty percent (50%) of the tax credits awarded to a PHR or JV p

+Redevelopment Projects does not count against some or all of the Principals involved for the purpose of subsection (E)(1) above.
 This determination will be based on the Principal's role in the project(s) and overall development capacity.
 The allowance in this subsection (E)(3)(a) will apply to a maximum of one (1) project per Principal.
-In the event a Principal is involved in multiple PHR or JV projects, this exemption will apply to the one with the smallest award of 9% tax credits.

-(b) PHR includes:
+In the event a Principal is involved in multiple PHR or JV Redevelopment pProjects, this exemption will apply to the one with the smallest award of 9% tax credits. - (b) The following are required to qualify as a Redevelopment ProjectPHR includes: - (i) The site currently contains or contained at least one structure used for commercial, residential, educational, or governmental purposes. - (ii) The application proposes adaptive reuse with historic rehabilitation credits and/or new construction. - (iii) Any required demolition has been completed or is scheduled for completion in 2012 (not including the project buildings). - (iv) A unit of local government initiated the project and has invested community development resources in the Half Mile area within the last ten years. - (v) As of the preliminary application deadline, a unit of local government formally adopted a plan to address the deterioration in the Half Mile area and approved one or more of the following for the project: - donation of at least one parcel of land, - waiver of impact, tap, or related fees normally charged, or - commitment to lend/grant at least \$75,000 of its housing development funds.

+The Agency will require official documentation of each element of local government participation.

-- (i) buildings to be located on the site of former public housing, - (ii) constructing replacement public housing units, or - (iii) rehabilitation of existing public housing. - (c) JV includes projects that involve nonprofit Principal(s) with limited development experience or capacity and the Project would qualify under Section II(D)(1) (the nonprofit set-aside).
+- (i) buildings to be located on the site of former public housing, - (ii) constructing replacement public housing units, or - (iii) rehabilitation of existing public housing. - (c) JV includes projects that involve nonprofit Principal(s) with limited development experience or capacity and the Project would qualify under Section II(D)(1) (the nonprofit set aside).